Fabrice LUMINEAU

 Fabrice Lumineau is a Professor in Strategic Management at HKU Business School, The University of Hong Kong.

-His research investigates inter-organizational partnerships, the interplay between contract and trust in collaborative strategies, opportunism and ethical issues, and blockchain governance.
-He has published more than 30 articles in the top management journals, such as Academy of Management Annals, Academy of Management Journal, Academy of Management Review, Journal of International Business Studies, Journal of Management, Journal of Management Studies, Organization Science, Organization Studies, Research Policy, and Strategic Management Journal.
+His research examines inter-organizational partnerships, the interplay of contracts and trust in collaborative strategies, and blockchain governance.
+He has over 60 publications, including in the top management journals, such as Academy of Management Annals, Academy of Management Journal, Academy of Management Review, Journal of International Business Studies, Journal of Management, Journal of Management Studies, Journal of Operations Management, Organization Science, Organization Studies, Production and Operations Management, Research Policy, and Strategic Management Journal.
+He has delivered over 250 presentations and ranks in Clarivate’s ESI top 1% most-cited scholars worldwide.

 Selected Publications